clhenrick/portfolio/_drafts/animating-svg-react-hooks.md

 Image credit: [ObservableHQ](https://observablehq.com/@d3/d3-interpolatezoom?collection=@d3/d3-interpolate) under the [Creative Commons Attribution-ShareAlike 4.0 International License](https://creativecommons.org/licenses/by-sa/4.0/)
 </small>

 Cool, so we now know how to use some math to apply a "zoom" transform to either of the two objects in our SVG element!
-That's great, but what about the inbetween states where we are zooming from one element to the other?
+That's great, but what about the in between states where we are zooming from one element to the other?

 Because we have the center and size values for both our starting and ending zoom positions, we can construct our zoom interpolator as follows: